uh-kay/uh-kay/README.md

 - 👋 Hi, I’m @uh-kay
-- 👀 I’m interested in building native application with Rust 🦀 and Python 🐍
+- 👀 I’m interested in building embedded development with Rust 🦀
-- 🌱 I’m currently learning Rust and Python
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IoT projects
-- 📫 How to reach me ...

 <!---
 uh-kay/uh-kay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.